SagePayments/-Archived-PaymentsJS/README.md

 ```

 #### <a name="ref.Core.setBilling"></a>setBilling
-Adds billing information to a transaction request.
+Adds billing information to a payment request.

-This takes a single argument:
+This method takes a single argument:

 ```javascript
 CORE.setBilling({